utiasSTARS/dpc-net/README.md

 1. Ensure that [pytorch](http://pytorch.org) is installed on your machine.
 We perform all training and testing on a a GTX Titan X (Maxwell) with 12GiB of memory.

-2. Install *pyslam* and lie_groups (links coming soon...).
+2. Install [pyslam](https://github.com/utiasSTARS/pyslam) and [liegroups](https://github.com/utiasSTARS/liegroups).
 We use pyslam's ``TrajectoryMetrics`` class to store computed trajectories, and use it to compute pose graph relaxations.

 2. Clone DPC-net:
 ```